Key Biblical Locations That Point to Mount Sinai in Saudi Arabia

 Ezion-Geber was an ancient location at the kingdom of Israel’s southernmost border at the sea.
 Eloth was a city in close proximity to Ezion-Geber, and modern-day Eilat is close to this ancient city’s location.

 The author of 1 Kings clearly names this body of water upon which the fleet was built as the Red Sea, or Yam Suph.
-This further strengthens the theory that the sea the Israelites crossed several hundred years earlier was not a landlocked lake or a swampy, shallow body of water closer to Egypt.
+This further strengthens the theory that the sea the Israelites crossed several hundred years earlier was not a landlocked lake or a swampy, shallow body of water closer to Egypt but, rather, the Gulf of Aqaba.

 In The Miracles of Exodus: A Scientist’s Discovery of the Extraordinary Natural Causes of the Biblical Stories, Dr. Colin Humphreys writes: